 - What aspects of the class are working poorly?
 What are the weaknesses of the class?
 What aspects of the class are having a negative impact on your learning?

 - What aspects of the class do you believe should be changed?
 How should these aspects be changed?
 (Please be as specific as possible.)

 Additional questions may be added at the instructor's request; however, the number of questions on the feedback form should not exceed five.
-Students are provided with 10 minutes in which to complete the Individual Feedback form; thus, it is important to keep the form short and focused.
+For the Traditional and Split options, students are provided with 10 minutes in which to complete the feedback form; thus, it is important to keep the form short and focused.

 Anonymity and Confidentiality

 Students' responses on the Individual Feedback form are anonymous and confidential.
 Students are not asked to sign the Individual Feedback form, the instructor will not see these forms, and the forms will be stored safely in the center office.
 The instructor will, however, receive a typed listing of all feedback provided on the Group Feedback forms.
 The instructor will not, however, receive the original forms.

 In addition, the Mid-semester Feedback itself will be confidential; that is, the Center for Excellence in Teaching and Learning will not share with outside entities (e.g., Department Heads, Tenure and Promotion Committees) the existence of or results from the session.
 The individual faculty member, however, is free to share the existence of the evaluation and the results of the evaluation, as he or she deems necessary.